Painted Vintage Wood Chair

 Hi to all my fellow junk lovers.
-This is my first ever blog and blog post.
+This painted vintage wood chair is my first ever project for my first ever blog post.
 That being said, I am going to just jump right in.
 Here goes…..

 I found this chair at my favorite junk shop.
 It has great details but definitely needs a makeover.